 In a recent workshop, a high-achieving female shared a story that nearly crushed our spirits.
-Having worked in the leadership communication field for over 15 years, we like to think we’ve made progress in leveling the playing field for women at work.
+Having worked in the leadership communication field for over 15 years, we like to think we’ve made progress in leveling the playing field for women in the workplace.
 Sometimes, though, we are given a stark reminder that there is much more work to be done.

-Here’s what happened: A female leader is asked to speak at an upcoming, invite-only conference being held by a very important association where there will be significant exposure to leading thinkers, and more importantly, potential funders.
+Here’s the short version: A female leader is asked to speak at an upcoming, invite-only conference where she will have significant exposure to leading thinkers and potential funders.
 She is excited and energized to represent her company on such a big stage.

-A week later, her boss appears at her office door and tells her that he is giving the speaking opportunity to her male counterpart – a person who is loosely connected to the topic and would need significant preparation to speak with authority.
+A week later, her boss appears at her office door and tells her that he is giving the speaking opportunity to her male counterpart – a person who is loosely connected to the presentation topic and would need significant preparation to speak with any authority.
 After her initial shock, she summons the composure to ask why.
 [Slow clap for engaging in a difficult conversation.]

 1. Offer high-visibility projects.
-The research shows that women do step up, and do apply for promotions, etc. It’s just that they don’t get chosen as often.
+The research shows that women do step up, and do apply for promotions.
+It’s just that they don’t get chosen as often.
 Organizational leaders can help by assigning key projects and high-visibility opportunities to both men and women in more equitable ratios.

 3. Be willing to be wrong.
 Our female leader should have had the opportunity to push back, and convince her boss she was the right person for the job.
 But, the relationship – the trust, the two-way communication, the openness – wasn’t there, so she stayed silent.

-We have asked her to keep us posted on the next speaking opportunity so that we might help her step up and over the gender bias obstacle, and while she’s waiting, to help her develop her public speaking and assertive communication skills.
+We have asked her to keep us posted on the next speaking opportunity so that we might help her step up and over the gender bias obstacle, and while she’s waiting, to help her develop her assertive communication skills.